inigo-jauregi/healthNER/CRF/README.md

 perl conlleval < converted_results.txt > final_results.txt
 ```

-These are the final results of the model.
+The _final_results.txt_ are the ones published in the paper.

 [guideline]: https://sourceforge.net/projects/hcrf/